-The specifics of the probate process vary depending upon many factors including whether the deceased had a last will and testament as well as depending upon the value of the estate.
-Some of the different steps which may be involved include:
+The specifics of the probate process vary depending upon many factors including if the deceased had a last will and testament, and the value of the estate.
+Some steps which may include:

 - Providing notice to creditors.